-- No worry of cancelling your "membership" or reoccurring charges on your credit card.
+- No worry about canceling your “membership” or reoccurring charges on your credit card.

 - Option to purchase unlimited vehicle history reports for $99.99.

-- AutoCheck Score® a number you can use to easily evaluate and compare multiple cars quickly.
+- AutoCheck Score® is a number you can use to evaluate easily and compare multiple cars quickly.

 - AutoCheck is owned by Experian, a trusted leader in providing consumers with tools to make the best financial and purchasing decisions.